zburke/folio-tools/jspam/README.md

 ## details

-Given a summary, description, JIRA ticket, and the path to a `package.json` file, create matching JIRA tickets for all `@folio/...` modules all linked to the given ticket.
+Given a summary and description, and the path to a `package.json` file, create matching JIRA tickets for all `@folio/...` modules all linked to the given ticket.
+Optionally link them to an existing ticket, existing epic, and add labels.

 JIRA username and password will be retrieved from the Mac OS keychain entry `jira-password`, if available; otherwise, they may be passed on the command